 If you want to understand how to improve in Data Insights: Strategies for the Newest Section

-Scholarships and GMAT
+Scholarships and the GMAT

 The logic: a high GMAT score signals analytical ability, discipline in preparation and serious motivation.
 For merit-based scholarships, it is often the most objective and comparable criterion.